decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 For a reference implementation of this DID method specification see [3].

-### Identity Controller
+### Identifier Controller

-By default, each identity is controlled by itself.
-Each identity can only be controlled by a single address at any given time.
-By default, this is the address of the identity itself.
+By default, each identifier is controlled by itself, or by its corresponding Ethereum address in case the identifier is a public key.
+Each identifier can only be controlled by a single account at any given time.
 The controller can replace themselves with any other Ethereum address, including contracts to allow more advanced models such as multi-signature controllership.

 ## Target System